 Going Deeper Into Email Address Validation

 We all recognize an email address when we see one.
 They are comprised of a unique identifier, the @ symbol and a domain name (i.e. example.com).
 But is it really that simple?
-Can you tell which of the following email … Continue reading
+Can you tell which of the following email addresses are valid and which ones are not?
+Continue reading

 PHP Simple Encryption

-Encryption is a complicated topic and one that, when done incorrectly, could result in sensitive data being exposed to bad actors or lost due to an inability to decrypt that data at a later date. … Continue reading
+Encryption is a complicated topic and one that, when done incorrectly, could result in sensitive data being exposed to bad actors or lost due to an inability to decrypt that data at a later date.
+The PHP Simple Encryption library is designed to simplify the process of encrypting and decrypting data while ensuring best practices are followed.
+By default is uses a secure encryption algorithm and generates a cryptologically strong initialization vector (more on that later) so developers do not need to become experts in encryption to securely store sensitive data.
+Continue reading

 Handling Authorize.Net’s Webhooks with PHP

 On December 1st, 2016, Authorize.Net announced support for Webhooks.
 What is a Webhook?
 A WebHook is an HTTP callback: an HTTP POST that occurs when something happens; a simple event-notification via HTTP POST.
-A web application implementing WebHooks will POST … Continue reading
+Continue reading

 Using Reflection for Better Unit Testing in PHP

-Accessing private and protected member variables Reflection is often used as part of software testing that requires the runtime creation/instantiation of mock objects.
-It’s also great for inspecting the state of an object at any given point in time.
-Here’s an … Continue reading
+Reflection is often used as part of software testing that requires the runtime creation/instantiation of mock objects.
+It's also great for inspecting the state of an object at any given point in time.
+Here's an example of using Reflection in a unit test to verify a protected class member contains the expected value.
+Continue reading

-Tutorial: Integrate All Authorize.Net JSON APIs With One Universal PHP Class (AIM, ARB, CIM, Transaction Details)
+Tutorial: Integrate All Authorize.Net JSON APIs With One Universal PHP Package (AIM, ARB, CIM, Transaction Details)

 Three years ago I published code and an article for integrating the Authorize.Net APIs using PHP.
 This simplified interacting with Authorize.Net’s APIs by using their common XML interface.
-But many developers asked for a simpler API, one that used JSON instead of XML … Continue reading
+But many developers asked for a simpler API, one that used JSON instead of XML.
+In November of 2014 Authorize.Net delivered by announcing their new JSON format APIs.
+This blog post announces a new library to work with this new format.
+Continue reading

 Working With Dates and Times in PHP